 Ashbery’s words, followed by an exclamation point, end the poem “But What Is the Reader to Make of This?”
 (A Wave, 1984):

 And what is the reader to make of “it”?
 Is “it” “the general life”?
 Or the mood?
-These lines give us Ashbery in Romantic mode, with the hope of recovering something lost (as in Coleridge’s “Kubla Khan”) and a strong echo of Shelley (“Life, like a dome of many-coloured glass”).
+These lines give us Ashbery in Romantic mode, with the hope of recovering something lost (as in Coleridge’s “Kubla Khan”) and echoes of Shelley (“Life, like a dome of many-coloured glass”) and Stevens (“Alas, that they should wear our colors there, / The silken weavings of our afternoons”).
 But Ashbery’s words are hardly a precept for writing.

 No one owns these words, of course.
 But it’s clear that Crase got there first.
 I still don’t know what to make of “Make it plain.”